apnadkarni/blt/man/datatable.rst

 *tableName* **row copy** *srcRow* *destRow* ?\ *switches* ...\ ?

-  Copies the row *srcRow* into *destRow*.
-If a row *destRow* doesn't already exist in *tableName*, one is created.  *SrcRow* and *destRow* may be a label, index, or tag, but may not represent more than one row.
-  *Switches* can be any of the following:
+  Copies the values and tags from *srcRow* into *destRow*.  *SrcRow* and *destRow* may be a row label, index, or tag, but may not represent more than one row.
+If a row *destRow* doesn't already exist in *tableName*, it is created.  *Switches* can be any of the following:

   **-append**
     Append the values of *srcRow* to *destRow*.
 By default the *destRow* is overwritten by *srcRow* (the values in *srcRow* are first removed).

   **-new**
     Always create a new row *destRow* even if one already exists in *tableName*.
-The new row will have a duplicate row label.
+The new row may have a duplicate label.

   **-notags**
     Don't copy row tags.

   **-table** *srcTable*
     Copy the row *srcRow* from the datatable *srcTable*.
-By default *tableName* is the source table.
+By default to *tableName* is also the source table.

 *tableName* **row create** ?\ *switches* ...\ ?

   Creates a new row in *tableName*.
 The cells of the new row is initially empty.
-The index of the new row is returned.  *Switches* can be any of the following:
+The index of the new row is returned.
+  *Switches* can be any of the following:

   **-after** *row*
     The position of the new row will be after *row*. *Row* may